 - Dana Point, California

-- Check out our other Places to Visit in California posts below:
+- Check out my other Places to Visit in California posts below:

-- Check out our other California Guides below:
+- Check out my other California Guides below:

 Sonoma has a special place in my heart – it could be because it is where Williams Sonoma was founded (one of my favourite USA stores) but also because it has some lovely Portuguese restaurants (and a community which I had no idea).